Holiness (style)

-The title His Holiness or Her Holiness (and the associated form of address Your Holiness) is an official title or style referring to leaders in a number of religious traditions.
-It is used to refer to the pope in Catholicism; this use can be traced back several hundred years.
-It is also an official title for Oriental Orthodox patriarchs or Catholicoi.
-It is used to refer to religious leaders in Islam, Buddhism, and Bon.
-Buddhist leaders referred to this way include Lu Sheng-yen, the Dalai Lama, the Menri Trizin, and Da'i al-Mutlaq of the Dawoodi Bohras, among others.
+The title His Holiness (and the associated form of address Your Holiness) is an official title or style referring to the pope in the Catholic Church; this use can be traced back several hundred years.
+It has also been adopted as an official title for other leaders in a number of religious traditions.
+It is used to refer to Oriental Orthodox patriarchs, and used to refer to religious leaders in Islam, Buddhism, and Bon.
+Buddhist leaders referred to this way include the Dalai Lama, the Menri Trizin, among others; the Da'i al-Mutlaq of the Dawoodi Bohras is one example of a Muslim leader styled this way.